RAP for Statistics

 Why do it?

-Reliability is a huge benefit of the automation that RAP brings - when one of the lines of data has to be amended a week before publication, it’s a life saver to know that you can re-run your process in minutes, and reassuring to know that it will give you the result you want.
+Reliability is a huge benefit of the automation that RAP brings - when your data has to be amended a week before publication, it’s a life saver to know that you can re-run your process in minutes, and reassuring to know that it will give you the result you want.
 You can run the same code 100 times, and be confident that it will follow the same steps in the same order every single time.

 How to get started